-Thanks for this question and we're very glad that you are satisfied with your new concentrator and our service.
-The question of changing your cannula is important, and the answer depends on a few different factors.
+Thank you for this question, Bobbi, we're very glad that you are satisfied with your new concentrator and our service.
+The question of changing your cannula is very important and the answer depends on a few different factors.

-The reason you need to change it at all, and not just clean it every so often, is because it is made of plastic which can deteriorate over time.
-You might not be able to see the deterioration, because it occurs as tiny cracks and pores in the plastic.
-In these tiny cracks and pores, bacteria and mold can start to breed, and dirt, dust and other tiny things such as pollen spores can get stuck.
+Changing your cannula isn't just to clean it every so often, it's because it is made of plastic which can deteriorate over time.
+You may not be able to see the microscopic deterioration but tiny cracks and pores in the plastic can occur.
+In these tiny cracks and pores, bacteria and mold can start to breed, and dirt, dust and other small irritants such as pollen spores can get stuck.
 Bacteria and mold thrive in moist places, and nasal cannulas and tubing are prime environments, especially if you are using a humidifier.

-Have you recently been sick?
 If you've been sick recently or just gotten over a cold, you need to replace your cannula and tubing right away.
-A bacterial infection can come back once you've gotten over it if the bacteria are still present in the tubing.
-A virus can mutate if it's still living in the tubing, and come back to you worse than ever.
+A bacterial infection can return once you've gotten over it if the bacteria is still present in the tubing.
+A virus can mutate if it's still living in the tubing and come back stronger than ever.
 While you are sick and for a few weeks after, it is recommended to change your cannula at least 1x per week just for good measure.

-You should have two cannulas on hand at all times, especially if you use your oxygen therapy all day just in case need to wash one, or if you lose one.
-Our nasal cannula and tubes are inexpensive, so you won't have any trouble purchasing them when you need them.
+You should have two cannulas on hand at all times, especially if you use your oxygen therapy all day just in case you need to wash one, or if you lose one.
+Interested in purchasing a replacement cannula?
+Feel free to contact one of our oxygen specialists at 877-774-9271.
+Our nasal cannula and tubes are inexpensive and always stocked so you won't have any trouble purchasing one when you need it.